 - Remove the plant from the soil, rinse the roots, place in new, dry soil

-Mosquitoes go, plants stay
+Gnats go, plants stay

 Fungus gnats are annoying – but not a disaster.
-With a bit of patience, an arsenal of home remedies, and possibly biological helpers, you will get rid of them.
+With a bit of patience, an arsenal of home remedies, and possibly biological helpers, you'll get rid of them.
 And all without chemical weapons.
 In case of doubt, we always gladly recommend the products from our friends at Plantura.
 You can find them here.

 So no mourning for fungus gnats – but rather joy in fresh air and healthy plants.